zerodevapp/sdk/README.md

 > If you find yourself here, you've discovered a secret!
 Kernel.js is an upcoming SDK by ZeroDev.
 It's in alpha and not officially released, and the docs are still in the works.
 Please proceed with caution.

-The [@kerneljs packages](https://www.npmjs.com/org/kerneljs) are TypeScript libraries for interacting with the ERC-4337 compliant [Kernel smart account](https://github.com/zerodevapp/kernel) using various plugins, such as ECDSAValidator and SessionKeyValidator.
+The [@zerodev packages](https://www.npmjs.com/org/kerneljs) are TypeScript libraries for interacting with the ERC-4337 compliant [Kernel smart account](https://github.com/zerodevapp/kernel) using various plugins, such as ECDSAValidator and SessionKeyValidator.
 It leverages `viem` and `permissionless` to provide a robust and permissionless interaction layer with Kernel.

 [See here for detailed documentation.](https://new-docs.zerodev.app/kerneljs/getting-started/intro)